 When done properly, sleep training usually takes about 3-4 nights for night time sleep, and 1-2 weeks for naps.
 This might seem like a small amount of time, but similar to caffeine or sugar withdrawals, shifts like this can actually feel pretty agonizing at first.
 One of the biggest mistakes that many families make is shifting gears or quitting after only a few days due to not getting immediate results.
 The commitment must be to stick with sleep training for 1-2 weeks, which usually results in huge success, regardless of the training method parents use.

-Even when they are ill, love them, comfort them, medicate them under doctor’s orders, but when the yawn of sleepiness comes, always put them down awake and let them fall asleep on their own.
-I even advise my clients to share a room with their children over night just in case their child needs them, but to simply stay out of the room when the child is actually falling asleep.
+Even when they are ill, love them, comfort them, medicate them under doctor’s orders, but when the yawn of sleepiness comes… always put them down awake and let them fall asleep on their own.
+I even advise my clients to share a room with their children over night just in case their child needs them.
+Just simply stay out of the room when the child is actually falling asleep.

 If you would like to learn more about how to get your baby their best sleep possible, and on an age-appropriate nap and sleep schedule – sign up for my newsletter!